nathaneltitane/dextop/README.md

 ### To get started, you will need:

-- Modern Android device (running android 7.0+: this is a Termux limitation)
+- Modern Android device (running Android 7.0+: this is a Termux limitation)
 - Mouse (bluetooth or other)
 - Keyboard (bluetooth or other)
 - Power source (for extended work periods and performance requirements: Samsung Dex limitation)